jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (a) the members are—
       (i) consolidated, or required to be consolidated, for accounting purposes:
       (ii) members of a group of companies for which an applicable financial reporting standard requires the preparation of group financial statements for an accounting period:
-    (b) the members are companies that are associated under section YB 2 (Two companies):
+    (b) the members are companies, or limited partnerships that are treated as companies under section YB 16B (Limited partnerships treated as companies), or a combination of them that are associated under section YB 2 (Two companies):
     (c) 1 of the members is a company and the other person has, or is a member of a group of persons acting together that has,—
       (i) a voting interest in the company of 50% or more, applying the general aggregation rule in section YB 3(3):
       (ii) if a market value circumstance exists for the company, a market value interest in the company of 50% or more, applying the general aggregation rule in section YB 3(3):